aws-samples/dr-with-eks-efs/README.md

 # THINGS TO ADD

-- Step 5 & Step 10 replace it `envsubst < test.yaml | eksctl create cluster -f -` OR with the trick mentioned here : https://www.eksworkshop.com/docs/introduction/setup/your-account/using-eksctl/

-- The Stack may not be the first one in the stacks list, gotta put a filter in the cloudformation watch query

 - Before deleting the VPCs, we need to delete EFS replication first.
 Deleting replication takes a bit long (10 min ?)

 - https://github.com/eksctl-io/eksctl/issues/6287 , As per our documentation on how to delete clusters here, Pod Disruption Budget policies are preventing the EBS addon from being properly removed.
 You should run your command with --disable-nodegroup-eviction flag. i.e.